-Comprehensive guidance for trips is found on the School SharePoint page but a helpful flow chart which summarises the process can be found on the next page.
+Comprehensive guidance for trips is found on the School SharePoint page but Tables detailing the process for day trips and Residentials are available below.

 The following is aimed at tackling common questions from staff when planning visits and is designed to encourage 'good practice'.
 Some of these guidelines only apply to expeditions, longer and overseas visits, but you are advised to read through these guidelines before planning any visit.